chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

   mpirun -np 8 lethe-particles dem-packing-in-spouted-cylinder-bed.prm

 .. note::
-  Running the packing should take approximately 10 hours on 8 cores.
+  Running the packing should take approximately 10 hours on 8 cores using Intel(R) Core(TM) i7-9700K.

 After the particles have been packed inside the square bed, we can move on to the fluid-particles simulation.